adamgligor/adamgligor.github.io/_posts/2018-04-04-powershell-script-status-code.md

 ## Solution

-Returning only exit code from a script it is possible to have the result straight as an int in SQL server.
+To have the result straight as an int when executed SQL server one has to return only exit codes from the script

 Read on exit codes [here](https://weblogs.asp.net/soever/returning-an-exit-code-from-a-powershell-script)

-Updated script
+So with this update the new script is:

 ```powershell